bantisutar/ZooDemo/README.md

 ## To start Development servers

-run ng serve command in terminal to run Angular Application and to run node server run command node server in project directory.
+run ng serve command in terminal to run Angular Application and to run "node server"  command in project directory to start node server.

 ## Development server